Rayoj/MotunrayoJoseph_QMAA_Vega_Test/README.md

 ## Test Scripts

-1. Login and Sort Products
+1. Login and Sort Products:

 This test script automates the login process for the SauceDemo website and verifies that the products are sorted by price in ascending order.

 **How to run:**